emma-schmidt/DATA310/informal_exercise3.md

 Applying a convolving filter enhances some features of an image while dulling/darkening others.
 This can make it easier for the computer to "see" identifying features of an image, which can help it to classify the image.

-#### Stretch goal: instead of using the misc.ascent() image from scipy, can you apply three filters and weights to your own selected image?
-Again describe the results.

 #### Another useful method is pooling.
 Apply a 2x2 filter to one of your convolved images, and plot the result.
 In effect what have you accomplished by applying this filter?
 Does there seem to be a logic (i.e. maximizing, averaging or minimizing values?) associated with the pooling filter provided in the example exercise (convolutions & pooling)?
 Did the resulting image increase in size or decrease?
 Why would this method be useful?
-Stretch goal: again, instead of using misc.ascent(), apply the pooling filter to one of your transformed images.

 ![image](https://user-images.githubusercontent.com/78189165/109032263-7b8c6280-7693-11eb-807e-ccdd12ff8cc3.png)